ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/topics/2028689)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/topics/2028688)

-If you want to play all the currently nominated maps before voting for them, for the next 7 days you can do so by checking out the Project Loved [osu!(lazer)](https://osu.ppy.sh/home/download) playlists, and even compete with others for the #1 leaderboard spot!
+If you want to play all the currently nominated maps before voting for them, for the next 7 days you can do so by checking out the Project Loved [osu!(lazer)](https://osu.ppy.sh/home/download) playlists, and even by competing with others for the #1 leaderboard spot!

 As always, if you want to suggest a beatmap for Project Loved, you can do by clicking on the banner below!